vitocal/ce-autoloader/README.md

 ## TODO

-- [ ] Implement namespaced manifest: Allow generic ":prefix-" to be used as in component manifest
-- [ ] Implement component loader function: Allow functions to be registered as a component.
+- [X] Implement component loader function: Allow functions to be registered as a component.

-- [ ] Tests for url loader, function loader, namespaced loader.
+- [X] Tests for url loader, function loader, namespaced loader.
 - [X] Robust Loading: Support modules that auto-register.
 Check customElements.get(name) after import to see if it was registered by the module before trying to define it manually.

 - [ ] Flexible Directives: Split the on attribute by whitespace to allow multiple directives.
 - [ ] Accessibility: Expand interaction to include focus or keydown.
-- [ ] Cleanup: Move lit to devDependencies if not used in core.
+- [X] Cleanup: Move lit to devDependencies if not used in core.
 - [ ] Publish on npm